maxgillett/s3_multipart/README.md

 run Combustion::Application
 ```

-and boot up the app by running `rackup`.
-A fully functional uploader is now available if you visit http://localhost:9292
+and boot up the app by running `rackup -p 9000`.
+A fully functional uploader is now available if you visit http://localhost:9000

 Jasmine tests are also available for the client-facing javascript library.
 After installing [Grunt](http://gruntjs.com/) and [PhantomJS](http://phantomjs.org/), and running `npm install` once, you can run the tests headlessly by running `grunt jasmine`.